-Lecithinase test or Nagler’s reaction is a biochemical test used to identify organisms which liberate phospholipases (lecithinases) e.g. Clostridium perfringens.
-The alpha (α) toxin of C. perfringens has phospholipase activity and hence, helps in differentiation of C. perfringens from other Clostridium spp that also produce lecithinase (C. baratti, C. absonum, C. bifermantans, C. sordelli and C. novyi) by neutralization of lecithin c activity by an antitoxin.
+Lecithinase test or Nagler’s reaction is a biochemical test used to identify organisms that liberate phospholipases (lecithinases) e.g. Clostridium perfringens.
+The alpha (α) toxin of C. perfringens has phospholipase activity and hence, helps in the differentiation of C. perfringens from other Clostridium spp that also produce lecithinase (C. baratti, C. absonum, C. bifermantans, C. sordelli, and C. novyi) by neutralization of lecithin c activity by an antitoxin.

-Bacillius cereus also exhibit strong lecithinase activity but can be differentiated by its strong hemolytic property on sheep blood agar and motility.
-Among bacillus species, B. thuringiensis and B. anthracis are lecithinase positive or weakly positive.
-B. anthracis however is a non motile organism and produces non hemolytic colonies.
-Bacillus sphaericus is a negative producer of Lecithinase.
+Bacillus cereus also exhibits strong lecithinase activity but can be differentiated by its strong hemolytic property on sheep blood agar and motility.
+Among Bacillus species, B. thuringiensis and B. anthracis are lecithinase positive or weakly positive.
+B. anthracis, however, is a nonmotile organism and produces nonhemolytic colonies.

-Modified Egg Yolk Agar is a differential and enriched medium used in the isolation and presumptive differentiation of different species based on their lecithinase and lipase production and proteolytic activity.
+Modified egg yolk agar is a differential and enriched medium used to isolate and differentiate different species based on their lecithinase and lipase production and proteolytic activity.
 The degradation of lecithin present in the egg yolk results in the formation of opaque precipitate around the colonies.
-The Lipase enzyme hydrolyzes the fats within the egg yolk, which results in an iridescent sheen on the colony surface.
+The lipase enzyme hydrolyzes the fats within the egg yolk, which results in an iridescent sheen on the colony surface.

-- Media: Basal egg yolk media is prepared by dissolving the standard amount in distilled water in which 10% egg yolk is added after autoclaving and cooling the media before dispensing into sterile petri dishes.
-Various modifications of the original like Modified egg yolk agar media, Mannitol egg yolk media etc are also available and can be used for specified purposes.
+- Media: Basal egg yolk media is prepared by dissolving the standard amount in distilled water, in which 10% of egg yolk is added after autoclaving and cooling the media before dispensing it into sterile Petri dishes.
+Various original modifications like modified egg yolk agar media, mannitol egg yolk media, etc., are also available and can be used for specified purposes.

 Following strains can be used for quality control testing in naglers reaction